microbit-apps/display-shield/simx/README.md

 npm run dev
 ```

-This starts the sim's local development server.
+This starts the simx's local development server.

 ### Load into the MakeCode editor